sveri/closp/resources/leiningen/new/closp/README.md

 ## Internationalization

-Closp uses <https://github.com/ptaoussanis/tower> for internationalization.
-It is configured as a component in `your.ns.components.locale`.
-You have to add additional strings / translations there to use them in your web application.
-For examples look at `your.ns.routes.user`.
+Closp uses <https://github.com/ptaoussanis/tempura> for internationalization.
+Strings are internationalized in

+* en.edn
+* de.edn

+Both can be found in `resources/i18n`

 ## Minor features.